isotoma/sceptre/docs/docs/stack_config.md

 <div class="alert alert-danger">
-Sensitive data such as passwords or secret keys should not be stored in plaintext in stack config files.
+Sensitive data such as passwords or secret keys should not be stored in plaintext in Stack config files.
 Instead, they should be passed in from the CLI with <a href="{{ site.baseurl }}/docs/environment_config.html#var">User Variables</a>, or set via an environment variable with the <a href="{{
 site.baseurl }}/docs/resolvers.html#environment_variable">environment variable